krishan101090/saraOpenAi/README.md

 - Add the `documents` table in the database and `match_documents` function in the supabase.

-## 🧑 Instructions for scraping and embedding
+## Instructions for scraping and embedding

-To run the scraping and embedding script in `scripts/scraper.ts` simply run:
+To run the scraping and embedding script in `scripts/scraper.ts` run:

 `npm run scraper`

 ## Run the app

-Once you've verified that the embeddings and content have been successfully added to your supabase table, you can run the app `npm run dev` and type a question to ask your website.
+`npm run dev` and type a question to ask your website.